kimathikim/espenseT/docs/stories/01-story-1.1.md

 *   Refer to the `docs/architecture.md` for the defined Flutter project structure.
 *   Ensure that Supabase keys are stored securely and not hardcoded in the source code.
+*   All UI components must adhere to the theme defined in `lib/src/shared/theme.dart`.